How To Pimp Your Home Interior Without Spending A Cent

 Generally the rule is to keep colours neutral and calming.
 But if you do want to add a dash of colour, always, always, always use soft furnishings to do it.
-As seasons and trends change (or if you simply change your mind) cushions, rugs, and throws are much easier to update than trying to replace a bright red fridge, pattered curtains, an expensive couch or the paint on the walls.
+As seasons and trends change (or if you simply change your mind) cushions, rugs, and throws are much easier to update than trying to replace a bright red fridge, patterned curtains, an expensive couch or the paint on the walls.

 #2 Find free furniture

 Websites, social forums and council hard rubbish collection (read up about this here) are great ways to get your hands on interesting and unique pieces of furniture for FREE.
-Another idea is to temporarily swap furniture amongst your friends to spruce up your interior vibes.
+Another idea is to temporarily swap furniture among your friends to spruce up your interior vibes.

 #3 Plants, plants, everywhere plants

 As for the pots and vases, you can get you hands on some stylish pots for free from sites like Gumtree (if you’re willing to pick them up yourself).
-Otherwise, vintage and industrial looks are on trend too so be creative.
+Otherwise, vintage and industrial looks are on trend so be creative.
 Instead of pricey designer pots, use old kitchenware, cinder blocks, tins and jars, sports equipment or old appliances.

 #4 Don’t underestimate the power of feng shui